 Our New New York City Office

-Phil is also great.
-He has 15+ years of corporate law experience, including as (i) a corporate associate at Debevoise & Plimpton and Akin Gump in New York City; and (ii) Associate Counsel at Major League Baseball Enterprises.
-Phil has extensive experience in mergers and acquisitions, public and private financings, joint ventures, securities law matters (including distressed-debt trading), and corporate governance matters.
-Phil graduated from Vassar College (B.A.), where he majored in History and minored in Economics; and Benjamin N. Cardozo School of Law (J.D., magna cum laude), where he was Editor-in-Chief of the Cardozo Law Review.
+Phil is also solid, with 15+ years of experience, including as (i) a corporate associate at Debevoise & Plimpton and Akin Gump in New York City; and (ii) Associate Counsel at Major League Baseball Enterprises.
+Phil has extensive experience in mergers and acquisitions, public and private financings, and securities law matters.
+He graduated from Vassar College (B.A.) and Benjamin N. Cardozo School of Law (J.D., magna cum laude), where he was Editor-in-Chief of the Cardozo Law Review.

-Here’s a shout-out to all the entrepreneurs in New York City: there’s a new law firm in town, with a new business model that is designed to help entrepreneurs succeed.
-If you’d like to grab a beer with me or one of my colleagues, just call me directly at 212-631-4221.
+Here’s a shout-out to all the founders and entrepreneurs in New York City: there’s a new law firm in town — with a new, innovative business model tailored to entrepreneurs and startups.
+If you’d like to grab a beer or cup of coffee, just call me directly at 212-631-4221.
 Cheers, Scott